 As individuals age, their deteriorating physical and mental health can create instances of increased isolation.
 Impaired vision may keep them from driving and medical issues may keep them from being mobile.
 In addition, other problems such as dementia and Parkinson’s Disease can contribute to feelings of helplessness.
 Increased sense of social isolation often leads to feelings of loneliness, which can contribute to using substances as a way of coping.

 According to the Centers of Disease Control (CDC), 20% of individuals 55 years and older experience a mental health concern.
 Circumstances around these issues can include unexpected life changes.
 Losing a loved one, or surviving traumatic experiences such as elderly abuse by an individual or caregiver can trigger symptoms of PTSD, anxiety, or depression.

-Resources & Getting Help
+Elderly Addiction Treatment & Getting Help

 Getting help for substance use disorder at any age is crucial to sustaining health and living a long life.
 There are numerous ways to receive help if you are an elderly or older adult.
 It’s important to remember that addiction is a progressive and fatal disease and not something that can be treated overnight.
 According to the Geriatric Mental Health Foundation, older adults respond better to treatment for substance abuse than younger adults.
 There are numerous treatment options specific to older individuals.
 If you or a loved one are elderly and believe you may be suffering from substance use disorder, recovery is possible.